alan-turing-institute/data-safe-haven/docs/how_to_guides/project_manager/how-to-start-a-project.md

 ### Review existing data governance arrangements

-There may be existing agreements or arrangments that define the scope of data usage by Turing.
+There may be existing agreements or arrangements that define the scope of data usage by Turing.
 These should be reviewed before assessing new plans.

 ### Consent and privacy of individuals in the dataset